mrkvon/kanthaus.online/user/pages/15.governance/10.constitution/default.en.md

 1. Finally the voters take a binding vote in the same way as the test vote.
 This time—
 	1. if there are 3 or more times as many ‘support’ votes to ‘oppose’ votes, the person is adopted at their requested position, or
 	1. else the evaluation returns to point 2. as if the person had requested the next lower position (cf. §5).
-1. The individual should promptly be informed whether their evaluation yielded a positive or negative result, but not the breakdown of which votes were cast.
-The main points that have been talked about without the individual being present are to be conveyed as helpful feedback.
+1. The person should promptly be informed whether their evaluation yielded a positive or negative result, but not the breakdown of which votes were cast.
+The main points that have been talked about without the person being present are to be conveyed as helpful feedback.

 ### §10.
 Operational Activity
 #### §10a.
 Individual Action
-1. Any individual may take action provided—
+1. Any person may take action provided—
-	1. that there is no outstanding opposition towards the action, and
+	1. there is no outstanding opposition towards the action, and
-	1. that they assume personal responsibility to practically reverse the action if required.
+	1. they assume personal responsibility to practically reverse the action if required.
 1. There is no specific format for Individual Action.
-Whilst in some cases it may be appropriate for the individual to simply [start](https://blog.holacracy.org/individual-action-in-holacracy-6672a347238e), in other cases it may be more appropriate to first [ask for advice](http://www.reinventingorganizationswiki.com/Decision_Making) or [announce their proposal](https://medium.com/embassy-network/an-evolving-doocracy-3a6123f9b170) before starting.
+Whilst in some cases it may be appropriate for the person to simply [start](https://blog.holacracy.org/individual-action-in-holacracy-6672a347238e), in other cases it may be more appropriate to first [ask for advice](http://www.reinventingorganizationswiki.com/Decision_Making) or [announce their proposal](https://medium.com/embassy-network/an-evolving-doocracy-3a6123f9b170) before starting.
-1. Any individual who is opposed towards a current or proposed Individual Action should voice it early, clearly and kindly.
+1. Any person who is opposed towards a current or proposed Individual Action should voice it early, clearly and kindly.
 1. If a current or proposed Individual Action receives opposition it should be paused or postponed and the individuals involved should proceed with Unanimous Acceptance (§8b.)

 #### §10b.
 Unanimous Acceptance